Indigenous Faculty

 Ms Patricia M. Barkaskas

-Associate Professor; Academic Director, Indigenous Community Legal Clinic
+Associate Professor, Law; Academic Director, Indigenous Community Legal Clinic

 Ms Barkaskas, M.A.
 (History), J.D., has worked closely with Indigenous peoples in their encounters with the justice system and has worked as a historical legal researcher for the Indian Residential Schools Settlement Agreement.
 Her teaching and research interests include restorative justice and experiential learning in clinical legal education.
 She was born in Alberta and is Métis.